MLSA-MUET-SZAB-Club-Khairpur-Mir-s/Learn-to-Code/Dart/README.md

 Web platform: For apps targeting the web, Dart can compile for development or production purposes.
 Its web compiler translates Dart into JavaScript.
 An illustration of the targets supported by Dart
 The Flutter framework is a popular, multi-platform UI toolkit that’s powered by the Dart platform, and that provides tooling and UI libraries to build UI experiences that run on iOS, Android, macOS, Windows, Linux, and the web.
-Dart Native (machine code JIT and AOT)
-During development, a fast developer cycle is critical for iteration.
-The Dart VM offers a just-in-time compiler (JIT) with incremental recompilation (enabling hot reload), live metrics collections (powering DevTools), and rich debugging support.
-When apps are ready to be deployed to production—whether you’re publishing to an app store or deploying to a production backend—the Dart ahead-of-time (AOT) compiler can compile to native ARM or x64 machine code.
-Your AOT-compiled app launches with consistent, short startup time.
-The AOT-compiled code runs inside an efficient Dart runtime that enforces the sound Dart type system and manages memory using fast object allocation and a generational garbage collector.

-Dart is an open-source general-purpose programming language.
-It is originally developed by Google and later approved as a standard by ECMA.
-Dart is a new programming language meant for the server as well as the browser.
-Introduced by Google, the Dart SDK ships with its compiler – the Dart VM.
-The SDK also includes a utility -dart2js, a transpiler that generates JavaScript equivalent of a Dart Script.
-This tutorial provides a basic level understanding of the Dart programming language.